 Breastfeeding progress in Hong Kong

 The number of women who initiate breastfeeding in Hong Kong has made great strides in the past thirty years.
-Public health campaigns have championed the benefits of breastfeeding, and the Hong Kong Hospital Authority has pledged that all public hospitals with maternity wards will comply with the Baby-Friendly Hospital Initiative (BFHI) by 2022.
+The recently passed amendments extending maternity leave to 14 weeks and prohibiting direct and indirect discrimination on the ground of breastfeeding is a new contribution to breastfeeding progress.
+Public health campaigns have championed the benefits of breastfeeding, and the Hong Kong Hospital Authority has laid out plans for its eight public hospitals with maternity wards to comply with the Baby-Friendly Hospital Initiative (BFHI).

 The BFHI is a joint initiative between the WHO and UNICEF launched in 1991 to encourage maternal facilities to help mothers initiate breastfeeding for the first time, encourage breastfeeding on demand, give babies no food or drink other than breast milk and foster the establishment of breastfeeding support groups for mothers after hospital discharge.

 In April 2010, all public obstetric wards in Hong Kong stopped accepting free breast milk substitutes or formula.
 Suddenly, formula was not given so readily to newly breastfeeding mothers.
 The rates of exclusive breastfeeding during postpartum hospital stays in four public hospitals increased from 17.7% in 2006/2007 to 41.3% in 2011-2012.
-The median duration of breastfeeding moved from 8 to 12.5 weeks.
+In the year 2018, Hong Kong has also seen an increased breastfeeding rate on discharge from hospitals, which was 87.7%.
+After 3 years since implementing the Baby-Friendly Initiative (BFI), it was found in a breastfeeding survey (2019) that, there was a mean increase of 2.5% (maximum 5.7%) breastfeeding at 4 months, and a mean increase of 3.5% (maximum 5.4%) breastfeeding at 6 months.

-As of July 2019, eight public maternity wards have registered their intent to become a designated Baby-Friendly hospital within 5 years.
-Comparatively, as of 2011, 15,000 hospitals worldwide had been designated Baby-Friendly Hospitals, including 6,000 in Mainland China.
+As of August 2020, nine public maternity wards have registered their intent to become a designated Baby-Friendly hospital within 5 years.
+Comparatively, as of 2020, more than 20,000 hospitals worldwide had been designated Baby-Friendly Hospitals, including 6,000 in Mainland China.

 There are five steps to become a Baby-Friendly Hospital and in Hong Kong, eight public hospitals with maternity wards are at various points along the designation process.